 Sona Jobarteh, the first female Kora virtuoso has become a celebrated performer not only in her native Gambia but globally.
 Raji Rafiq caught up with her for this exclusive.

-Maya Sona Jobarteh, who was born in London to an English mother, Galina Chester.
-She is the granddaughter of the Master Griot, Amadu Bansang Jobarteh.
-Her brother Tunde Jagede is an accomplished player and her cousin is the celebrated Kora player Toumani Diabaté.
+The renowned kora virtuoso Maya Sona Jobarteh (right), who was born in London to an English mother, Galina Chester, is the granddaughter of the master griot, Amadu Bansang Jobarteh.
+Her brother, Tunde Jagede, is an accomplished player and her cousin is the celebrated kora player, Toumani Diabaté.

-The kora skills are usually passed from father to son so Sona’s accomplishments are unique for this form of music.
+The kora skills are usually passed from father to son so Sona’s accomplishments are unique.

-She has studied the Kora since the age of three, attended the Royal College of Music in London where she studied cello, piano and harpsichord and later the Purcell School of Music in the UK to study composition.
+She has studied the kora since the age of three, attended London’s Royal College of Music, where she studied cello, piano and harpsichord, and later the Purcell School of Music (UK), to study composition.
 She also completed a degree at SOAS, University of London.

 The proceeding interview was conducted when Jobarteh was in Boston for a lectureship and performance mentorship at the Berklee College of Music in the US.

 What is your view of contemporary African music?